Neutron tunneling: A new mechanism to power explosive phenomena in neutron stars, magnetars, and neutron star mergers: Introduction

-In this work we explore the physics of diffusion in inhomogeneous neutron media due to tunneling, considering the flow of individual neutrons as well as neutron-pairs through the nuclear mean-field.
-For simplicity, we assume charge-neutral systems, i.e., pure neutron matter.
-Our goal is to identify general features and possible scaling laws for the diffusion rates that can be used to estimate cooling properties of neutron stars, and homogenization lifetimes in their crusts.
-We propose that the fast tunneling times of loosely bound neutrons can trigger short gamma/X-ray bursts/flaring activities in magnetars and fast radio burst (FRBs) through the liberation of photons in the crust or in the star magnetic field.
+The neutron-rich impurities considered in this work are not typical neutron-rich nuclei accreted at the surface of neutron stars, as those considered in Ref. \citep{Chugunov2019}.
+Within the neutron star crust, and in particular in the inner crust, the proton fraction is expected to be very small, with the formation of complex and large neutron-rich structures, e.g., identified in semiclassical Monte-Carlo simulations \citep{PhysRevC.85.015807}.
+A long accepted idea is that large and strangely-looking neutron-rich nuclei, such as ``pasta nuclei", can be formed within the crust \citep{PhysRevLett.50.2066}.
+But it has also been shown that such structures might not exist and that their formation strongly depends on the symmetry energy part of the equation of state of nuclear matter \citep{PhysRevC.75.015801}.
+However, with or without pasta nuclei, there is a consensus in the literature that very neutron-rich structures are part of the neutron star crust (see e.g., Figure 3 of Ref. \citep{PhysRevC.85.015807}).
+Such structures are believed to be immersed within a low density electron and neutron gas.
+In energetic equilibrium, the neutrons within {those regions} are confined due to their increased mutual interactions and do not diffuse to other {neighboring regions}.
+Assuming that a cataclysmic event can deform the lattice which composes the crust, disrupting the neutron distribution, which leads to neutron tunneling between neutron rich regions and to neutron gaps, we propose that the fast tunneling times of loosely bound neutrons can trigger short gamma/X-ray bursts/flaring activities in magnetars and fast radio burst (FRBs) through the liberation of photons in the crust or in the star magnetic field.
 Beta decay particles in the strong magnetic field move perpendicular to it in quantized Landau levels and the electron-cyclotron energy will be equal to the electron rest-mass energy.
-In this scenario these particles will also act as a seed for the high energy electromagnetic radiation.
+In this scenario these particles would also act as a seed for the high energy electromagnetic radiation.
 The origin of these electromagnetic activities as well as the sources of the FRBs are unknown.
 Recent observations have shown a connection between these phenomena~\citep{lin/2020, bochenek/2020a, andersen/2020}, maybe solving the puzzling mechanism of FRBs sources.